NunoAlexandre/nunoalexandre.github.io/_posts/2016-11-02-invest-in-yourself-for-great-good.markdown

 Just like we enjoy your favourite systems or apps getting improved regularly by getting faster, get rid of bugs, become more user-friendly, so will the business that pays for your living appreciate having your with more skills, and so will you too.

-I believe that it is not all about technical skills.
+This is not all about technical skills!
 Improving the way we deal with certain situations during work, about how to approach people and become a better team player are also important and I include them in all this.

 If you are (still) convinced that it is your employer's responsibility to invest in your education, and if your employer decides to do so, you start it wrong.
 You probably think *"they finally understood!"*.
-So although you have someone investing in yourself, which will be good to you, you missed understanding that that person should have been yourself from the beginning.
+So, although you have someone investing in yourself - which will be good to you - you missed understanding that it should have come from you.

 Now, I believe that - in general - you might want to be in a company that understands the importance in investing in you.
 Not because it will make it easier for you, but because it says enough about the approach and culture that you are surrounded by at work.